mkheironimus/packergen/README.md

 Perl 6 (rakudo-star) implementation, plus a Dockerfile to build an image that can run it.

+It requires the `JSON::Pretty` and `YAMLish` modules, both available through panda.

 ## python

 Python 2.7 implementation.
 It uses argparse which is documented as being new in